android/kotlin-guides/style.md

  2. Between statements, as _needed_ to organize the code into logical subsections.

- 3. _Optionally_ before the first statement in a function, before the first member of a class, or after the last member of a class (neither encourage nor discouraged).
+ 3. _Optionally_ before the first statement in a function, before the first member of a class, or after the last member of a class (neither encouraged nor discouraged).

  4. As required by other sections of this document (Such as the ["Structure"](#structure) section).